 A mouthguard is an oral device that should be an essential piece of equipment for all athletes of any age.
 In the same way that we wear helmets, knee pads, protective eyewear, and other supportive gear when engaging in certain activities, mouthguards help to prevent and minimize damage to your mouth and face.
 They act as an absorber for an impact that can occur in sports and protect against chipped teeth, broken jaws, and damage to the soft tissues of your mouth.

 Mouthguards are often recommended in both competitive and recreational sports in which collision, contact, or high impact trauma are likely to occur.
 We encourage patients to wear their mouthguards during practice, training, and games.
-If you wear braces, retainers, or other oral devices, ask your dentist about orthodontic mouthguards and what treatment options are right for you.
+If you wear braces, retainers, or other oral devices, ask your Boston Dentist about orthodontic mouthguards and what treatment options are right for you.

 These mouthguards vary in price and comfort, yet all provide some protection.
 Your mouthguard should have a comfortable fit but not restrict your ability to breathe or speak clearly.

 Your Boston Dentist can make you a customized mouthguard from an impression of your teeth.
 Though this option can be more expensive, it ensures a proper and comfortable fit.